dapierce/dapierce.github.io/content/blog/2023-03-01-new-website.md

 ## Alternatives

 **[GitLab](https://gitlab.com/)** will work similarly to GitHub, as it can also run VS Code in browser, and they also have a similar coding environment, GitPod that allows live updating just like Codespaces.
+Additionally, GitLab Pages can deploy and host your site with an arguably easier setup than GitHub.

-I've also seen **[Glitch](https://glitch.com/)** used not only to code and build things, but also to deploy and host websites.
+I've also seen **[Glitch](https://glitch.com/)** used not only to code and build things with a more accessible interface, but also to deploy and host websites.
 It looks very easy to set up and use, as it has everything built-in.

 ## Final thoughts